syrianarchive/syrianarchive-investigations/investigations/belgium-isopropanol/sentencing.md

 According to Vercraeye the last update of TARWEB regarding isopropanol was implemented on April 19, 2018, one day after the article was published by [Knack](https://m.knack.be/nieuws/belgie/isopropanol-schandaal-hoe-een-grondstof-voor-gifgas-door-de-handen-van-de-belgische-douane-glipte/article-longread-1097291.html).

+He also stated that all 24 shipments had been checked by the Belgian Customs.
+“Samples were taken, examined in the lab, and afterwards the products were released by the Customs for shipment.
+It was only later that the manager learned through Dutch Customs that an export license was required for isopropanol.
+He then spontaneously sent the Dutch Customs a list of shipments that had been exported to Syria.”

+Vercraeye also denounced that the judicial file was not complete: the Belgian Customs had conducted their own internal audit into the matter, but neither the lawyers of the defense nor the judge had access to that audit report.

 ### Internal audit report of Belgian customs

 Knack submitted a FOIA request to the Belgian Customs in order to get a copy of the audit report.
 After a procedure battle, on January 25, 2019, Knack received the 31 page document entitled [“Audit Control Sensitive Goods in the context of the Isopropanol case.”](https://www.knack.be/nieuws/belgie/de-zaak-isopropanol-audit-hekelt-falende-douanecontrole/article-normal-1422901.html)